 This property is particularly important in insurance pricing, as it ensures that the relative impact of rating factors (such as age vs location) remains consistent across different combinations of risk factors.
+This addresses regulatory requirements for transparent and consistent pricing where, for example, the relativity between young and old drivers should not change based on their vehicle type.

-Theorem 1.
+Theorem 1 (Bounder et al. [2], adapted for actuarial interpretation).
 For any predictive model f associated with a dataset (X, Y), there is a unique multiplicative feature contributions ψ that is geometrically efficient and preserves ratios for the predictive model f and for any observations $x \in X$.
 The solution is given by: